Public Scholarship Initiatives

 The Public Voices Thought Leadership Fellowship

 Emory University partners with the OpEd Project to expand the range of voices heard in the public sphere.
-With this two-year fellowship, we aim to increase the number of women and minority scholars who are “thought leaders” in the nation’s most visible forums by teaching them how to write for and connect to major media outlets.
+With this two-year fellowship, we aim to increase the number of women, minority, and LGBT scholars who are “thought leaders” in the nation’s most visible forums by teaching them how to write for and connect to major media outlets.
 This program is for Emory University faculty.
 A small number of graduate students may also be selected if space is available.
 Space is limited to twenty participants.
 If you're curious about what it feels like to take the leap into public scholarship, we encourage you to read this piece in The Chronicle of Higher Education by a fellow in the Public Voices program at Yale.
 Current Emory fellows' bios and successes can be found by clicking the link on the left sidebar.